Romance (Luis Miguel album): Singles and promotion

 "Inolvidable" was released as Romance's lead single in November 1991.
 It reached number one on the Billboard Hot Latin Songs chart in the United States the week of 25 January 1992, topping the chart for five weeks.
 Its second single, "No Sé Tú", was released in February 1992 and reached number one on the Hot Latin Songs chart the week of 18 April, topping the chart for seven weeks.
 The music video for "No Sé Tú" was directed by Pedro Torres and filmed in Miami, it features Miguel and an orchestra performing in front of a building.
 The video premiered on 16 February on the Mexican variety show Siempre en Domingo.
 "Inolvidable" and "No Sé Tú" ended 1992 as the third- and second-best-performing Latin songs of the year, respectively, in the United States.
 In Mexico, the songs topped the charts for a total of six months.
-The album's third single, "Contigo en la Distancia", was released in Mexico in July 1992; its music video was also directed by Torres and filmed in Miami.
+The album's third single, "Contigo en la Distancia", was released in Mexico in July 1992, where it peaked at number six on the ballad chart.
+Its music video was also directed by Torres and filmed in Miami.
 "Mucho Corazón" peaked at number three on the Hot Latin Songs chart, with "Cómo" peaking at number four.
 "Usted" and "La Barca" received airplay throughout Latin America.

 To promote the record, Miguel began his Romance Tour on 26 June 1992 at a sold out 10,000-seat National Auditorium in Mexico City.
 After performing throughout Latin America and the United States, he concluded the tour in Chile in December.
 In addition to touring, Miguel performed at the Seville Expo '92 in Spain.
 His set list consisted primarily of songs from his earlier career and boleros from Romance.
 In October 1992 WEA Latina released América & En Vivo, a live EP featuring a new track ("America, America") and tour recordings of "Contigo en la Distancia", "No Sé Tú" and "Inolvidable".
 AllMusic gave the EP three stars out of five.